Atlas-OS/docs/docs/faq-and-troubleshooting/removed-features.md

 Atlas gets rid of the following services and features:

-- :material-backup-restore: Restore Points and System Reset
-- :simple-opentelemetry: Telemetry
+- :simple-opentelemetry: Telemetry (can be toggled)
 - :material-application-cog: Smart App Control
-- :material-sync: Settings sync
+- :material-sync: Settings Sync

 ### :material-application: Applications or features uninstalled by default